Jamham1020/CST383_Project/README.md

 _What was the research question, the tested hypothesis or the purpose of the research?_

 Our research question is, how accurate is using machine learning, data science, and visualization techniques to predict the early detection of diabetes?
+We hypothesized that there is a way to apply machine learning and tools to predict and detect for early signs of diabetes.

 ## Selection of Data
 _What is the source of the dataset?
 Characteristics of data?_